Maannniii/sitemap/python_crawler/README.md

 * To crawl and store the data as json/xml file run `scrapy crawl [spider_name] -o filename.[json|xml]`.
 This stores data to Database and Respective file as well.

 ## Note:
-**1. The crawler will truncate the data stored in the database each time. comment the lines 18,19,20 at `sitemap_crawler/pipelines.py` to disable it.**
+* The crawler will truncate the data stored in the database each time. comment the lines 18,19,20 at `sitemap_crawler/pipelines.py` to disable it.